Universal Time-Entanglement Trade-off in Open Quantum Systems: Bound Statement

 To formulate these ideas, we again consider a Lindbladian $\L$ of the form in \cref{eqn:me1,eqn:me2,eqn:me3}, which has a pure stady state $\rss \equiv |\psi \rangle \langle \psi |$.
 We now allow $\rss$ to have an arbitrary amount of entanglement.
 Consider the time evolution of an arbitrary initial state under $\L$, with the time dependent density matrix denoted as $\hat\rho_t$.
 We are interested in how this state relaxes towards $\rss$, and thus consider the fidelity $F(t)$ between these states:

 Relaxation of an initial trivial state to the entangled steady state corresponds to $F(t)$ evolving from $\sim 0$ at $t=0$ to $\sim 1$ at some finite time $t \sim \tau_{\rm rel}$.

 To formulate our result, consider the product basis defined by the Schmidt decomposition of our pure steady state given in \cref{eqn:SchmidtDecomp}.
-Defining $|\hat A_\mu| \equiv \sqrt{\kappa_\mu}$ to be the magnitude of the largest matrix element of $\hat A_\mu$ in the Schmidt basis, we can write each jump operator as:
+To fix a single time scale for the problem, we will non-dimensionalize the jump operators by pulling out an overall scale factor with units of frequency.
+This allows us to differentiate the role entanglement plays in the dynamics form the more trivial role the overall magnitude of the Lindbladian plays.
+I.e., we will define $|\hat A_\mu| \equiv \sqrt{\kappa_\mu}$ to be the magnitude of the largest matrix element of $\hat A_\mu$ in the Schmidt basis, so that we can write each jump operator as: